pfink/rfled-server-python/README.md

 rfled-server-python
 ============

 Small python app to run UDP servers emulating LimitlessLED / Milight / Applamp WiFi Bridge 4.0 units.
 Originally forked from [riptidewave93/RFLED-Server](https://github.com/riptidewave93/RFLED-Server) to add support for multiple milight bridges.
-As the original project has been ported to GO and this fork was in the end a nearly complete reimplementation anyway, both projects drifted strongly apart.
+As the original project has been ported to Go and this fork was in the end a nearly complete reimplementation anyway, both projects drifted strongly apart.
 As a consequence, this fork has been detached and is now offered as a separate project.

 Hardware setup
 =======